awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-cognito-auth.md

 1. For **Amazon Cognito authentication**, choose **Enable Amazon Cognito authentication**\.

-1. For **Region**, select the region that contains your Amazon Cognito user pool and identity pool\.
+1. For **Region**, select the Region that contains your Amazon Cognito user pool and identity pool\.

 1. For **Cognito User Pool**, select a user pool or create one\.
 For guidance, see [About the User Pool](#es-cognito-auth-prereq-up)\.